 Ellen and Dixon Long Professor in World Affairs

 INTERNATIONAL RELATIONS: U.S. foreign economic policy; International Organizations; United Nations; U.S. Congress and International Organizations; Africa.

 POLITICAL ECONOMY OF FINANCE: International Monetary Fund; World Bank; Basel and G20 processes; Politics of stock markets; Congress and banking policy.

-Dr. Lavelle’s research questions the rise and decline of multilateralism in world affairs.
-She is currently working on projects in two specific areas related to the global governance of finance.
-The first explores how the United States conducts its foreign policy in this area.
-The second considers how international organizations work with each other to effect outcomes with respect to money and banks.
-Her most recent book was on the topic of American governing institutions that formulate financial policy titled Money and Banks in the American Political System, released by Cambridge University Press.
+Dr. Lavelle’s most recent book was on the topic of American governing institutions that formulate financial policy titled Money and Banks in the American Political System, released by Cambridge University Press in 2013.
 She derived the analytical framework for this and her other recent book on Congress and the IMF and World Bank from her experience working as a Congressional fellow on the staff of the House Committee on Financial Services for Chairman Barney Frank.
 Since that time, she has used extensive archival evidence and interviews to provide additional evidence for the policy process in the domestic and international arenas.

 Her other recent book is a scholarly monograph Legislating International Organization: The US Congress, the IMF, and the World Bank (Oxford University Press, 2011), which explores the intersection of national and international politics in the American legislature with respect to the Bretton Woods institutions from their origins to the present.
 Her first book, The Politics of Equity Finance in Emerging Markets (Oxford University Press, 2004), analyzed the historical and political processes that led to the ownership structures of large firms in middle and low-income countries.